thenasko/mathematics-in-the-world/number_theory/divisibility-remainders.md

 |-------------|:--------:|
 | Digit | 0 | 1 | 1 | 2 | 3 | 5 | 8 | 3 | 1 | 4 | 5 | 9 | 4 | 3 | 7 | 0 | 7 |

 Unlike in the previous exercise, there does not seem to be a clear pattern.
+The sequence is in fact periodic; we will now prove it without actually showing the cycle.